pepsimidamerica/vipwrap/README.md

 It looks like you're trying to interact with the Vermont Information Processing system.
 I can help.

 At the moment, the package is mainly just a wrapper around FTP and SFTP libraries.
-It's used to upload files to VIP's GDI system.
+It's used to upload and download files from VIP's GDI/GDI2 system.
 But could be expanded on with SQL functionality or if VIP ever added a genuine API in the future.

-As is, the point of the package is largely just defining how to upload a file to VIP in one place so it doesn't need to be rewritten every time a repo involving VIP is created and can instead just be imported.

-There are also pandera models defined for an order and an invoice.

 ## Installation